10 Best 30 Amp RV Generators for 2025 (Ranked/Reviewed)

 The WEN 56380i Super Quiet Portable Inverter Generator is one of the best RV generators for those looking for a generator that packs a lot of power into a small package.

-This gas-powered unit has a peak wattage of 3800 watts and a rated wattage of 3400 watts while still maintaining a compact size, as the WEN 56380i is only 23.2 inches in length, 18 inches wide, and 20.1 inches tall.
+This gas-powered unit has a peak wattage of 3800 watts and a rated wattage of 3400 watts while still maintaining a compact size, as its only 23.2 inches in length, 18 inches wide, and 20.1 inches tall.

 Pros